gcallah/BookReviews/mitchell.md

 ---

+Mark Mitchell has written a brief and interesting book arguing that the widespread ownership of productive property is an essential support for political liberty.

 In the introduction, Mitchell makes a curious distinction as to whether people believe the most common future form of government would be "democratic" or